-We continued to integrate climate-related risk into our portfolio decision-making by incorporating carbon pricing into our planning case for jurisdictions without a carbon price and by addressing the risk of stranded assets by prioritizing major projects with a fully loaded cost of supply less than $40/BOE.
+We are integrating climate-related risk into our portfolio decision-making by incorporating carbon pricing into our economics for project approval and by addressing the risk of stranded assets by prioritizing major projects with a fully burdened cost of supply less than $40 WTI per barrel of oil equivalent (BOE).

 World Energy Outlook Scenarios.